 While everyone knows athletes need to consume more protein to gain and increase muscle mass, most people don’t realize that it also applies to them!

 While increasing protein intake won’t directly burn fat, when coupled with exercise it leads to muscle growth, which in turn speeds up your metabolism.

 Not only that, but protein also helps people feel “full” earlier and stay that way for longer, so you’ll be decreasing how many calories you eat because you’re no longer hungry.

 Especially when eating leaner meats like chicken or fish.

 Related: Best Protein Powder For Smoothies – My Favorite

 I know it’s pretty obvious advice for anyone used to healthy eating, but due to the use of the word “sugars” to refer to carbohydrates, folks who don’t know any better think that they should only avoid candy, not that huge serving of mashed potatoes.
 Wrong.

-What you should do is avoid hidden sources of calories, like salad dressings, sugary drinks like soda or alcohol and instead stick to healthier carbs like brown rice, sweet potatoes and oatmeal and healthier fats like olive oil.
+What you should do is avoid hidden sources of calories, like salad dressings, and sugary drinks like soda or alcohol and instead stick to healthier carbs like brown rice, sweet potatoes, and oatmeal and healthier fats like olive oil.

 Or if you want you can check it out on amazon by clicking here.
 The reviews speak for themselves.

 While it may seem pretty unrelated, learning how to cook is a game changer for any fitness enthusiast or anyone trying to get healthier.